-Nothing is said in ECDSA submission about the generation of random numbers or pseudorandom numbers.
-If the corresponding standards are used then the random number generation in ECDSA can be considered secure.
+Not much is said in the My-Ellty submission about the generation of random numbers or pseudorandom numbers.
+The submissions refer to the corresponding standards.
+Therefore, with respect to the random number generation, the proposed schemes are of comparable security.